postsharp/PostSharp.Documentation/conceptual/Caching/caching-pubsub.md

 * **Manual topic management** means that you have to create the topic subscriptions yourself using the Azure portal or another management API.
 In this case, you need to pass the topic subscription name to <xref:PostSharp.Patterns.Caching.Backends.Azure.AzureServiceBusCacheInvalidatorOptions>, but your Azure credentials do not need the management permission.

-In .NET Core, you select the strategy by invoking the corresponding constructor of the <xref:PostSharp.Patterns.Caching.Backends.Azure.AzureServiceBusCacheInvalidatorOptions> class.
-(In .NET Framework, automatic topic management is always used.)
+You can select the strategy by invoking the corresponding constructor of the <xref:PostSharp.Patterns.Caching.Backends.Azure.AzureServiceBusCacheInvalidatorOptions> class.

 ## Using Redis pub/sub for distributed invalidation